 - Specific needs

-Companies that need less than $500,000 of financing should focus on factoring.
-Companies that aren’t profitable, are in turnaround mode, or cannot pay the due diligence cost should also consider factoring.
-Factoring has no (or minimal) upfront costs.
-Also, lines are easy to manage, relatively easy to get, and quick to set up.
+Companies that need less than $350,000 of financing are well suited for factoring.
+Additionally, companies that aren’t profitable or are in turnaround mode are good candidates for factoring.
+Factoring lines have no (or minimal) upfront costs.
+These financing lines are simple, relatively easy to get, and quick to set up.

-Companies that need between $500,000 and $750,000 are in a borderline situation.
-They could qualify for an asset-based loan in the right circumstances.
-However, factoring could be the most effective solution.
-Use the economics and operations complexity of both solutions to determine which works best for you.
+Companies that need between $350,000 and $750,000 are in a borderline situation.
+In the right circumstances, they could qualify for a sales ledger financing line but could be better served by factoring.
+Use both solutions’ economics and operations complexity to determine which works best for you.

-Lastly, companies that need more than $750,000 and are in reasonable financial shape should consider an asset-based loan.
+Lastly, companies that need more than $750,000 and are in reasonable financial shape should consider a sales ledger financing line.
 This solution offers the best price, flexibility, and control.

 Looking for financing?